keithasaurus/koda-validate/README.md

 ```
 What do we see here?
 - `into=Person`: `RecordValidator` is fundamentally de-coupled from it's target -- in this case the `Person` class.
 It can target any
-`Callable` that accepts the validated values from the keys, in order -- the names of the keys do not matter to the target.
-Often
+`Callable` that accepts the validated values from the keys, in the same order they are defined -- the names of the keys do not
-it will make sense to target some kind of `dataclass` or `NamedTuple` that conforms to the needed
+matter to the target.
+Often it will make sense to target some kind of `dataclass` or `NamedTuple` that conforms to the needed
 args, but you can use any Callable that accepts the correct arguments.
 - `KeyNotRequired` results in a `Maybe` value.
 In the example above, age was returned as `Just(30)` because
 the key was present.
-If the key was not present, the validation could still have succeded, but the value for age
+If the key was not present, the validation could still have succeeded, but the value for age
 would be `nothing`.
 This gives us an explicit indication of whether a key was present or not.
 - `"full name"`: keys are not bound to any kind of special form.
+They don't need to be strings that are valid attribute names;
+they don't even need to be strings.

-`RecordValidator` is extremely flexible because it can handle any kind of valid dictionary key, whether it is required or not.
+`RecordValidator` is extremely flexible because it can handle any kind of dictionary key, and whether it is required or not.
 So,
 you can validate _weird_ data like this:
 ```python
 from typing import List